oslabs-beta/deprecatedplsdelete/GitInstructions.md

   git add file1 file2 file3 file4 etc.
     ONLY commit the files YOU HAVE CHANGED.
 I have included .gitignore and package-lock.json into the repo as a way to sync dependencies within the team.
-Please do NOT EVER add node_modules directory. git commit -m '[your message here]' git push origin dev
+Please do NOT EVER add node_modules directory. git commit -m '[your message here]'

-When you or your team has
+When you or your team has built something that works, follow the feature working instructions directly above, then: git pull origin dev git push origin dev
+Now, message the team for everyone to run the same commands.
+This will ensure the team is working as closely as possible on a matching codebase.

+As this is a relatively simple

 ~Mark Liu, 31.7.21